A woman with long black hair, wearing a magenta shirt and khaki pants, smiling and posing with one hand touching her face against a yellow background.

 My most recent publications include an academic article in the June 2022 Zero to Three Journal and an op-ed piece in Condé Nast’s Them.

 I’m a graduate of the Erikson Institute’s Social Work Program.
-I also holds another master’s degree in Infancy & Early Childhood Special Education from the University of Illinois at Champaign-Urbana.
+I also hold another master’s degree in Infancy & Early Childhood Special Education from the University of Illinois at Champaign-Urbana.

 Outside of my clinical and psychoeducation work at Come Back to Care, I provide political education and healing support to QTBIPOC youth organizers around the stolen land of the Ojibwe, Odawa, and Potawatomi Nations (Chicago).
 To embody joy in radical art making, I have performed and headlined premier burlesque shows across the USA and in New Zealand, Australia, Switzerland, Sweden, Germany, and Canada.